 Best laid plans although do not always come to fruition.
-A cryptic letter was sent to MP Lord Monteagle 10 days prior to the opening of Parliament.
-Monteagle was warned to not be present for the opening of Parliament.
+A mysterious letter was sent to MP Lord Monteagle 10 days before the opening of Parliament.
+Monteagle was warned not to be present for the opening of Parliament.

 Here is where it gets sketchy.
 Lord Monteagle was the brother in law of conspirator Francis Tresham.
 Now it has never been proved that Tresham wrote the letter to Monteagle, but it is certainly suspect that he was warned.

-Word about the letter got out to the First earl of Salisbury and other MP’s.
+Word got out about the letter got out to the First Earl of Salisbury and other MP’s.
 The MP’s sought help to investigate the claims and upon their search discovered the concealed stockpile of explosives.

 The band of collaborators was arrested as they tried to run.
 Those able to escape then were captured not too long afterwards.
 Some were killed on the spot; the rest of the group were imprisoned and later executed.

-On 6th November, King James ordered that Fawkes to be tortured at the Tower of London.
+On 6th November, King James ordered Fawkes to be taken to The Tower of London to be tortured.
 Fawkes refused to give up the names of those who assisted him.